 Coping with the consequences of a birth injury is painful and overwhelming, but when an injury could have been easily avoided, it makes matters even worse.

 If your infant sustained an injury during delivery, you may be entitled to compensation related to the injury.
 No amount of money will make up for your family’s physical and mental pain, but recovering damages may help with mounting medical bills and financial stress due to missing work to take care of your infant.
-Call an experienced birth injury attorney at Sibley Dolman Accident Injury Lawyers, LLP in Boca Raton at (561) 220-4963 to discuss your case.
+Call an experienced Boca Raton birth injury attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA in Boca Raton at (561) 220-4963 to discuss your case.

 Preventable Birth Injuries

 A newborn can sustain injuries during childbirth that may lead to several different conditions.
 Cerebral palsy (CP) is the number one birth-related injury; it is treatable if proper measures are taken as soon as possible.
 Some examples of causes of CP and other birth-related injuries include: